mccright/rand-notes/UNIDome-1978-Grateful-Dead-Concert.md

 # Grateful Dead at the UNIDome
 Cedar Falls, IA.
 February 5, 1978
-(*This was a seriously cold evening, somewhere around 0°F plus roughly 20mph winds.
-We left the concert with sweaty clothes and had little-to-no heat in my VW bug during the 2-hour ride home.*)
+(*This was a [seriously cold evening](https://www.wunderground.com/history/daily/us/ia/cedar-falls/KALO/date/1978-2-5), it was already below zero°F before the concert started and around -15°F as we walked out of "the dome."
+Unfortunately, we left the concert with sweaty clothes and had little-to-no heat in my VW bug during the 2-hour ride home.*)

 ### [SetList](https://www.setlist.fm/setlist/grateful-dead/1978/unidome-cedar-falls-ia-3d605d3.html):